yunjuc/holbertonschool-webstack_back_end/0x03-restful_api_users/README.md

 ## 0x03.
 RESTful API - Users - Basic authentication
-Implementing a Basic Authentication to the API
+Implementing a basic authentication to the API